django/deps/draft/table_value_expression.rst

 The implementation should preserve Django's existing lookup behavior by associating each exposed column with a Django field.

 The exact mechanism is open.
-One possible direction is to represent multi-column output through ``Expression.output_field`` using a composite output representation.
+One possible direction is to represent this through ``Expression.output_field`` using the lightweight composite output metadata described above.

 Table Source Compilation
 ------------------------